 - Search engine blacklisting (Google, Bing, Yahoo, etc)

-If you’d like to know more about us, our services or just get in touch to know if we like playing ping pong or not – feel free to contact us via [email protected] !
+If you’d like to know more about us, and our services or just get in touch to know if we like playing ping pong or not - feel free to contact us via [email protected] !
 We’ll be glad to talk and tell you about our best practice approaches and experience!